 In the city of Colima proper, the Hotel Ceballos is housed in a historic building on the Jardin Libertad, with many rooms overlooking the square and adjacent city cathedral.
 Both the cathedral and the hotel share a neoclassical architecture and design, and Ceballos features long rows of French balconies on the second floor and a covered pedestrian breezeway at ground level decorated with columns and archways.
 It was the first hotel in the state to achieve Green Globe certification, and its rooms feature paintings by Alejandro Rangel Hidalgo.
 Its location, modern comforts, and historic charm make it the place to stay in the city.

+In the countryside, art lovers in search of a quiet respite can rent a room at Hildalgo’s hacienda in Nogueras and soak up the same inspiration Hidalgo himself enjoyed.
+Just a short ride away, it serves as a good home base for exploring Comala.
+And at $27 per night, it’s a bargain.
 The shining star in the region is the Hacienda San Antonio.
 Frequented by famous guests including Madonna and Bill Gates, it is the sister property of the heavily decorated Cuixmala in Jalisco.
 The hacienda sits on a 4,500-acre ranch and has direct views of the Colima Volcano; its pink exterior gives way to 23 rooms, Mexican artifacts, bold colors, and European furniture.
 Rates start at close to $700 a night, and the property often offers multi-night packages.
 If a stay isn’t in your future, consider stopping by for lunch.
 It’s a property worth seeing, even if you don’t spend the night.